 - Are you worried about a tree falling onto your house ?

 - Do your trees look sick ?

-    Here at Action Yard and Tree Service, we have a certified arborist on staff.
+Here at Action Yard and Tree Services, we have a certified arborist on staff.
 When it comes to trees, we know how to care for them.
-We’ll help you save your

-    trees from disease and your home from any damage those trees may cause.
+We’ll help you save your trees from disease and your home from any damage those trees may cause.

-    During monsoon season, your trees can take quite the beating especially with

-    high winds and heavy rains.
-To restore your tree after sustaining damage,

-    restorative pruning may be the solution.
-It involves remove damaged or broken

-    branches while at the same time trying to restore proper structure with the

-    branches that remain.
+During monsoon season, your trees can take quite the beating especially with high winds and heavy rains.
+To restore your tree after sustaining damage, restorative pruning may be the solution.
+It involves remove damaged or broken branches while at the same time trying to restore proper structure with the branches that remain.

 Your home once had a beautiful view, but your trees are starting to get in the way.
 You wish you could see those beautiful mountains again.
 Say no more.
 Our team has extensive experience in vista pruning.
 Depending on the amount of trees you have and the scale of the view you want, Vista pruning is simply thinning through the canopy to restore the view you once had.

 Crown reduction involves pruning the upper portions of the trees.
 This still keeps your trees fairly tall but allows you to see over the tops of those trees.
 This method will help you highlight your view, while still keeping your trees tall and proud.
 So if you want your trees to stay tall but want your old view, crown reduction is the right fit for you.
 This option is only available to a small selection of trees.